tfrenchnz/Tom-Research/src/pages/blog/2021-04-07-7th-april-reflection.md

 I also learned more about what I can and cannot do with website design.
 I feel more confident with CSS and html, and I am able to understand and use examples from sources such as bootstrap.

-In general I have a much greater understanding of the web design landscape, and the software and aspects used to launch and design a website.
+In general, I have a much greater understanding of the web design landscape, and the software and aspects used to launch and design a website.

 Having the confidence and familiarity with these processes, as I feel I already did with print design will be the most beneficial thing for me from this project as it will allow me to work cohesively with others in a situation with real clients.
 I am confident that I can now have an organized design process, which will allow to work quicker and be able to easily share my ideas with others in a team environment, or clients.